bitkey/bitkey/README.rst

 read-only CD/USB stick to satisfy all our Bitcoin needs.
 Yours too we hope, and if not we're open to suggestions for improvement.

+In December 2017, the project was forked to update all software and include webcam support for QR code scanning and additional altcoin wallets.

 Apps: batteries included!
 =========================